 From the early era of automobile adoption comes the car coat.
 This coat is made for maximum warmth and cut to a length that’s perfect for sitting in your car.

-Land’s End’s Wool Car Coat is an especially well-made example of the style, thanks to its final application of waterproofing and classic single-breasted style.
 If you’re in your vehicle a lot over the winter, a car coat should definitely become a staple in your wardrobe.
+It’ll keep you warm without being overly long and annoying.

 14. Sport Coat